Strathcom/hulk/README.rst

-*Note*: The class- and method-level decorators cannot be currently used together in a stack-like fashion, meaning that if you use a class-level decorator, then use a method-level decorator, `with_dataset` will not fall back to the class-level decorator.
+*Note*: The class- and method-level decorators cannot be currently used together in a stack-like fashion, meaning that if you use a class-level decorator, then use a method-level decorator, :code:`with_dataset` will not fall back to the class-level decorator.
 Currently it is recommended to use the decorator at the class level.